2024–25 Iona Gaels women's basketball team

-The 2024–25 Iona Gaels women's basketball team represents Iona University during the 2024–25 NCAA Division I women's basketball season.
-The Gaels are led by second-year head coach Angelika Szumilo, and play their home games at the Hynes Athletics Center in New Rochelle, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+The 2024–25 Iona Gaels women's basketball team represented Iona University during the 2024–25 NCAA Division I women's basketball season.
+The Gaels were led by second-year head coach Angelika Szumilo, and played their home games at the Hynes Athletics Center in New Rochelle, New York as members of the Metro Atlantic Athletic Conference (MAAC).

 Previous season

 The Gaels finished the 2023–24 season 11–19, 6–14 in MAAC play, to finish in a tie for eighth place.
 They were defeated by Rider in the first round of the MAAC tournament.